Topics Included on this Page

 - Arizona Administrative Code Title 18 Chapter 5 for public and semi-public swimming pools

-- Water Havesting Guidance Manual
+- Water Harvesting Guidance Manual

-The purpose of this manual is to provide basic information and design ideas to developers, engineers, designers and contractors of commercial sites, public buildings, subdivisions and public right of ways.
+The purpose of this manual is to provide basic information and design ideas to developers, engineers, designers, and contractors of commercial sites, public buildings, subdivisions, and public right of ways.
 The City of Tucson Unified Development Code includes requirements for water harvesting at these types of developments.
 The manual will also be useful for those interested in water harvesting on their existing or future home sites.